-By Nele Rober - Front-end developer & usability specialist - 22 days ago
+By Nele Rober - Front-end developer & usability specialist - about 4 years ago

 What is writing good code?
 When you are new to coding, you are probably happy when your code works.
 So would “good code” mean “working code”?